Centre for Unframed Thinking (CUT)

 • Paré, Zaven (2016).
 L’âge d’or de la robotique japonaise.
 Editions Belles Lettres, Paris.

-Learning & teaching Experience
+Learning & teaching experience

 These incubators are a way of ensuring the expertise of CUT visitors contributes to the School’s L&T development.
 We aim to develop a ‘deep conversation’ around learning and teaching by a) thinking about how to embed the research topics/interests of the visitors into our teaching curriculum and b) learning from them about the processes of L&T in their institutions c) showcasing our own practices on a given topic to our visitors and jointly sharing ideas (for best practice) d) exploring any possibilities for collaboration (e.g. pedagogic projects, writing collaborations and possible funding bids).